- What’s Up?

 There is also another cool way I’ve found to compose letters and articles when you need a little push to get the words flowing.

-I recently signed up for a free trial of Jarvis and played around with its Email Subject Line template.
+I recently signed up for a free trial of Jasper and played around with its Email Subject Line template.
 Here’s what happened:

 I opened up the Email Subject Lines template: